-An escheated estate consists of property remitted to the Arizona Department of Revenue Unclaimed Property Section when there are no known devisees or heirs to an estate, or when a devisee or heir cannot be located.
+An escheated estate consists of property remitted to the Arizona Department of Revenue Unclaimed Property Unit when there are no known devisees or heirs to an estate, or when a devisee or heir cannot be located.
 An heir, devisee, or their duly appointed representative has seven years from the time of sale of the escheated property to file a claim for the proceeds.

-Please be aware that the Department does not maintain records related to the actual sale date(s).
+Please be aware that the department does not maintain records related to the actual sale date(s).
 The Probate Court’s file contains official records documenting the sale(s) of the escheated property.
 To calculate the deadline to collect proceeds you must look to the official court records for sale and liquidation dates.

 How do I claim?

 The intent of the instructions below are to assist you in providing the appropriate paperwork to file a claim for the proceeds of escheated estates and to inform you of the evidence that is required to support your claim.

 The following is required to initiate a claim for an Escheated Estate:

 - A signed and completed Escheated Estate Claim Form (ADOR 11169.
 This form may be notarized in lieu of photo identification for the signor.

 - Proof of Identification for the claimant and their Attorney in Fact.
 Acceptable evidence is limited to a legible photocopy of official government issued photo identification or a notarized claim form.

 The following evidence is required to support your claim and allow for payment: